-No, we do not.
-There is no Boat or Captain that can “guarantee” they can catch a fish each and every time they go fishing.
+By far one of the most frequently asked charter boat questions that we get.
+No, we do not, because there is no Boat or Captain that can “guarantee” they can catch a fish each and every time they go fishing.
 What those guarantees really are, are simply an offer to bring you back out fishing again in the rare chance that zero fish are caught during your trip.
-That happens so infrequently that it is used as a marketing ploy more than anything else.
+Since this happens so infrequently, we feel it is used as a marketing ploy more than anything else.
 Because no one likes to work for free, those guarantees come with enough fine print to keep an attorney busy.
 You have to leave the dock when they say, it has to be a complete trip, etc, etc. What we do is guarantee to do the best job possible and our long client list proves that.

 Captain Mike has been in the Charter Fishing business on a full time basis since 1983.
-He started fishing Lake Michigan in 1974.
+He started fishing Lake Michigan in 1974 and enjoys it to this day.

 YES!
 We mind a lot!
-The Coast Guard has a zero tolerance rule.
-Any amount of illegal substances can result in confiscation of the boat and its’ contents.
+Due to the Coast Guard’s zero tolerance rule, any amount of illegal substances can result in confiscation of the boat and its’ contents.
 Need we say more?

 Radar shows us other objects on or above the water, including approaching storms.
 Sonar shows us what is in the water below us, from the surface down to the bottom.
 The GPS chart plotter shows us where we are and where we have been.
 The autopilot is a device that steers the boat.
 The radios are VHF marine band, not CB’s.
 The cell phone, stereo and the remainder of the gauges are fairly self-explanatory.